laravel/nova-docs/3.0/resources/relationships.md

 }
 ```

-#### Disable Trashed Items
+#### Filter Trashed Items

-By default, the `BelongsTo` field will allow users to select trashed options; however, this can be disabled:
+By default, the `BelongsTo` field will allow users to select soft-deleted models; however, this can be disabled using the `withoutTrashed` method:

 ```php
 BelongsTo::make('User')->withoutTrashed();